EricssonResearch/Multicast-OSCOAP/draft-ietf-core-oscore-groupcomm.md

 Object Security for Constrained RESTful Environments (OSCORE){{I-D.ietf-core-object-security}} describes a security protocol based on the exchange of protected CoAP messages.
 OSCORE builds on CBOR Object Signing and Encryption (COSE) {{RFC8152}} and provides end-to-end encryption, integrity, and replay protection between a sending endpoint and a receiving endpoint possibly involving intermediary endpoints.
 To this end, a CoAP message is protected by including its payload (if any), certain options, and header fields in a COSE object, which finally replaces the authenticated and encrypted fields in the protected message.

 This document describes group OSCORE, providing end-to-end security of CoAP messages exchanged between members of a group.
-In particular, the described approach defines how OSCORE should be used in a group communication context, so that end-to-end security is assured by using the same security method.
+In particular, the described approach defines how OSCORE should be used in a group communication setting, so that end-to-end security is assured by using the same security method.
 That is, end-to-end security is assured for multicast CoAP requests sent by multicaster endpoints to the group and for related CoAP responses sent as reply by multiple listener endpoints.
 Group OSCORE provides source authentication of all CoAP messages exchanged within the group, by means of digital signatures produced through private keys of sender devices and embedded in the protected CoAP messages.
 As in OSCORE, it is still possible to simultaneously rely on DTLS to protect hop-by-hop communication between a multicaster endpoint and a proxy (and vice versa), and between a proxy and a listener endpoint (and vice versa).

 ## Terminology ## {#terminology}